Epic 7-Day Summer Vacation Package with the Inside the Volcano Tour & Jokulsarlon Glacier Lagoon

 Day 5

-On day five, you'll take an exciting adventure to the Thrihnukagigur volcano.
-A driver will pick you up in Reykjavik and take you to the site.
+On day five, you’ll embark on an unparalleled adventure inside the dormant Thrihnukagigur volcano, the only one in the world open for exploration.
+A driver will pick you up in Reykjavik and take you to the Blafjoll mountain range, where the journey begins.

 Read more